Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

-The three key ingredients in Theorem \ref{thm:existence-large-volume} were the construction of approximate solutions, the bound on the operator norm of the right inverse of the linearised operator, and the control of the non-linear operator.
-The approximate solutions can be constructed for all $b \in B$, since the property used to construct the approximate solutions was that the linearisation was to leading order the Lichnerowicz operator $-\D_0^*\D_0$ on the central fibre $(\X_0,\L_0)$.
-Since the linearisation in general is then a perturbation of $-\D_0^*\D_0$, it is still an isomorphism orthogonal to $\mfh = \ker \D_0\D^*_0$, so the same argument applies.
-Here we use that the linearisation of the scalar curvature as one varies the complex structure on $\X_0$ is simply $-\D_0^*\D_0$.
-Again since the full linearisation is a perturbation of the linearisation at $b=0$, the mapping properties are inhereted from those on $(\X_0,\L_0)$.
+The approximate solutions can then be constructed for all $b \in B$, since the property used to construct the approximate solutions was that the linearisation was to leading order the Lichnerowicz operator $-\D_0^*\D_0$ on the central fibre $(\X_0,\L_0)$.
+Since the linearisation for general $b\in B$ is a perturbation of $-\D_0^*\D_0$, it remains an isomorphism orthogonal to $\mfh_{b,0}$ (as this is itself is a perturbation of $\mfh_{0,0}$), so the same argument applies to produce approximate solutions to any order.
+Similarly, calculated at the approximate solution, the linearised operator at $b$ is a perturbation of the linearisation at $b=0$, hence the mapping properties are inherited from those on $(\X_0,\L_0)$, producing the appropriate bound on the operator norm of the right inverse.
+Here we use in addition regularity of the operator $(b,\psi,v) \to h_{b,v,\psi}$ to ensure the linearised operators at the approximate solutions converge as $b\to 0$.
 As noted in Remark \ref{varying-structure}, the bounds on the non-linear terms apply also with the complex structure allowed to vary.
-Thus one can produce the desired $\Psi(b)$ for each $b \in B$, and as a standard consequence of the contraction mapping theorem the $\Psi(b)$ are as regular as possible \cite[Proof of Theorem 1]{szekelyhidi-I} as one varies $b$.
-We will only need that they are actually, say, $C^8$, to ensure that the $Z$-critical operator is twice differentiable, which is then guaranteed for sufficiently large $k$.
+Thus one can produce the desired $\Psi_{\epsilon}(b)$ for each $b \in B$, and as above the contraction mapping theorem ensures regularity of $\Psi_{\epsilon}(b)$ as one varies $b$ or $\epsilon$.

-The important consequence of Proposition \ref{reduction} is that a zero of the moment map produced by Corollary \ref{corollary-in-finite-dimensions} on $B$ is then actually a genuine $Z$-critical K\"ahler metric.
+As we see in Corollary \ref{momentmap-application}, the important consequence of Proposition \ref{reduction} is that a zero of a natural moment map on $B$ is then actually a genuine $Z$-critical K\"ahler metric.
 Thus we have reduced to a finite dimensional moment map problem.